 The City of Portland strives to balance the needs of our diverse community by preserving accessible parking for persons with disabilities.
 There are different rules for different types of placard holders and different parking situations.
 Refer to the guide below to help you with your parking needs.

 July 26, 2020 marks the 30th anniversary of the signing of the Americans with Disabilities Act (ADA).
 This year the Portland Bureau of Transportation (PBOT) is updating its ADA Title II Transition Plan for the public right-of-way and we want your feedback.

-In the month of June, the Portland Bureau of Transportation (PBOT) piloted a new program, which provided travel coupons to organizations to distribute FREE transportation coupons for frontline workers, patients, and others needing to make critical trips during the Covid-19 pandemic.
+The Portland Bureau of Transportation (PBOT) is providing a limited number of FREE travel coupons to organizations who can distribute them to frontline workers, patients, and others needing to make critical trips during the Covid-19 pandemic.